Windows 10 and my personal data

 Microsoft has stated that it does not collect personal data, with the exception of random file data that is used to improve Window’s functionality and the overall user experience.
 While this may well be true, the fact is that Windows 10 collected large amounts of data which causes concern among many users.

-If you are someone who values your privacy over everything else, here’s a step-by-step guide that allows you to reclaim your privacy while continuing to use Windows 10.
+If you are someone who values your privacy above everything else, here’s a step-by-step guide that allows you to reclaim your privacy while continuing to use Windows 10.

 Advertising is deeply integrated into Windows 10 and a large part of data collected is used to customize offers and content presented to you.
 The data collected by Microsoft and other apps helps Microsoft and its partners analyse the type of content you consume online.
 Based on your choices, Microsoft and its partners customize the advertising shown on your Window 10 PC.